 All markets go through periods of calm to periods of mania on all time scales.

 To day trade gold you only want to look at the volatility from the past few days, not weeks or months naturally.

 Opening range breakouts are more or less just a fancy name for an expansion of volatility.

-And if done properly, this what your account would look trading gold since 2001:
+And if done properly, this is what your account would look like trading gold back since 2001: